grexor/pybio/README.md

 <picture><img src="media/pybio.png" height="30"/></picture>
 ## pybio: basic genomics toolset

 *pybio* is a comprehensive Python framework designed to streamline genomics operations.
 It offers a direct interface to Ensembl genome assemblies and annotations, while also accommodating custom genomes via FASTA/GTF inputs.
 The primary objective of *pybio* is to simplify genome management.
-It achieves this by providing wrappers for STAR RNA-seq indexing and mapping, as well as Python genomic feature search and sequence retrieval from the managed genomes.
+It achieves this by providing automatic download of Ensembl genome assemblies and annotation, provides Python genomic feature search and sequence retrieval from the managed genomes, STAR indexing and mapping and more.

 ## Quick Start